Capricoinofficial/capricoinj/README.md

-<<<<<<< HEAD
-### Welcome to fuelcoinj
+### Welcome to capricoinj

-The fuelcoinj library is a Java implementation of the fuelcoin protocol, which allows it to maintain a wallet and send/receive transactions without needing a local copy of fuelcoin Core.
-It comes with full documentation and some example apps showing how to use it. fuelcoinj uses a central server to download block hashes for verification.
+The capricoinj library is a Java implementation of the capricoin protocol, which allows it to maintain a wallet and send/receive transactions without needing a local copy of capricoin Core.
+It comes with full documentation and some example apps showing how to use it. capricoinj uses a central server to download block hashes for verification.

 ### Technologies